mtlynch/mtlynch-hugo/content/retrospectives/2018/12/index.md

 ---
 title: 'Is It Keto: Month 3'
-excerpt: Returning to a site that grew without me
+description: Returning to a site that grew without me
 date: '2018-12-02'
 ---